adriandr94/Data-Structures-and-Algorithms-II/README.md

-Screenshot 2: The End of Day Log Tab tracks the total mileage from each truck as well as all deliveries as well as their delivered time.
+Screenshot 2: The End of Day Log Tab tracks the total mileage from each truck as well as all deliveries and their delivered time.

 <img width="500" height="600" alt="image" src="https://github.com/user-attachments/assets/8cae6c73-7cab-4d1c-9a7c-b38e911c1f9a" />